Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 Although there is no visible changes on with our website, we've made a ton of changes on the Kubernetes backend to make this application much more secure and resilient.

-We used a combination of Kubernetes resources and AKS-specific features to achieve our goal of securing our secrets and ensuring data is not lost on crashes and container restarts.
-With just a few more components that we'll add later this week, our eShopOnWeb app will be ready for primetime 🚀
+We used a combination of Kubernetes resources and AKS-specific features to achieve our goal of securing our secrets and ensuring data is not lost on container crashes and restarts.

 To learn more about the components we leveraged here today, checkout the resources and additional tutorials listed below.

+You can also find manifests with all the changes made in today's post in the [Azure-Samples/eShopOnAKS](https://github.com/Azure-Samples/eShopOnAKS/tree/week3/day2) repository.

 See you in the next post!